This page is about me, and about RomeWise. Hi, I'm Elyssa Bernard, the creator and publisher of the RomeWise web site.

 It's taken me, and is taking me, years to write it and construct it.

 This is because I spent a lot of time running our hotel business with my husband.
+Now I'm working on Romewise full time (Want to know how?
+Visit this page).

 But Romewise is a labor of love and I hope it shows.
 I hope you will find that this website is helpful in planning your trip to Rome.